 - My Little Pony: Friendship Is Magic has done this twice:

 - In the episode "Fall Weather Friends", Applejack, Rainbow Dash, and Twilight Sparkle participate in an annual race called the Running of the Leaves.
 Rainbow and Applejack are trying to prove who's the more athletic of the two.
-It turns out that they tie for last place because they focused so much on their rivalry rather than the race.
+It turns out that they tie for last place because they focused on their rivalry instead the race.
 Twilight, on the other hand, ends up in fifth place.

 - In the episode "May the Best Pet Win!", Rainbow Dash holds a race through Ghastly Gorge because she wants a fast pet that can keep up with her, and she claims that the pet that crosses the finish line with her wins.
 It isn't one of the speedy birds that won the race that becomes her pet - it's the turtle that insisted on participating and saved Rainbow when her wing was trapped beneath a boulder and carries her across the finish line.